Maciekinit/currency-converter-react/README.md

 ## Description

-This application allows you to calculate various currency rates by converting PLN to CHF (Swiss Franc), EUR (European Union), GBP (Great Britain), USD (USA).
-It is convenient for the user to use, works smoothly and beneficially.
+This simple and powerful web app was built in React to allow users to quickly convert PLN amounts to selected foreign currencies: Swiss franc (CHF), euro (EUR), pound sterling (GBP), and US dollar (USD).
+It's very user-friendly.

 ## How to use

 1. Enter the amount in PLN.
 2. Select currency (for example GBP/EUR)
 3. Click the Calculate button.
+4. The app will display the converted value.

-## Technologies used in the project
+## Technologies Used in the Project 🛠️

-- HTML language
-- BEM - Block Element Modifier
+- React: A library for building user interfaces.
+- Styled Components: For defining component styles, ensuring dynamic and easy theme management.
+- Hooks: Use custom hooks (e.g. useCurrentDate) to manage the logic of retrieving data and the current time.
-- CSS
+- CSS Grid / Flexbox: For responsive element arrangement
-- ES6+ JavaScript

 ## visit the website